sevagh/freemusicdemixer.com/web/vs-spleeter.md

 Many of these posts are referring to Demucs v3, which is the older generation of Demucs. <span class="blog-highlight">We support the latest Demucs v4, which offers even better performance and quality</span>, and we develop custom in-house ensemble models and combinations of custom versions of Demucs v4 which compete with or outperform leading stem separation tools today!

+## User testimonials

+We have some direct user testimonials from our website:
+* "The demixing was very good, and much better than I was getting with RX 10.
+Thank you for giving me this chance to try the PRO version 🙂"
+* "it is probably the most useful application of the AI things I have seen AND it does as advertised on the box. nice work on the project."
+* "Man, this is \*\*\*\*ing awesome.
+Thank you for building this!

+Join the growing community of users who have experienced the power of Demucs through Music Demixer.

+## Music Demixer vs. Spleeter FAQ (Frequently Asked Questions)

+### 1. What makes Music Demixer a strong alternative to Spleeter?
+**Answer:** While Spleeter was groundbreaking for its time, many users now prefer the Demucs AI model for cleaner separation and more flexible stem options.
+Music Demixer harnesses Demucs in a web-based platform, offering privacy-friendly local processing and continuous updates.

+### 2. Can I use Music Demixer for free?
+**Answer:** Yes!
+You can separate stems at no cost using our free plan.
+When you’re ready for unlimited high-quality stems and additional features like MIDI transcription, you can [upgrade to the PRO plan](/pricing).

+### 3. How does Music Demixer ensure my files are secure?
+**Answer:** Music Demixer runs the AI processing locally in your browser.
+Your files never leave your device, keeping your audio private and secure.

+### 4. Do I need technical expertise or special software to use Music Demixer?
+**Answer:** Not at all.
+Music Demixer is fully web-based, so there’s no installation or command-line interface required.
+Simply upload your audio, choose your settings, and let the AI handle the rest.

+### 5. Is Music Demixer compatible with my operating system (Windows, macOS, Linux)?
+**Answer:** Absolutely.
+Because it’s browser-based, Music Demixer works on virtually any modern system with an internet connection—no matter if you’re on Windows, macOS, Linux, or even mobile devices.

+### 6. How does Demucs differ from Spleeter in terms of audio quality?
+**Answer:** Demucs uses advanced neural network architectures and has undergone multiple iterations (v3, v4) for improved accuracy and fewer artifacts.
+It excels at separating overlapping frequencies, resulting in clearer stems—particularly noticeable for instruments like piano, guitar, and other melodic lines.

+### 7. Will Music Demixer provide MIDI files?
+**Answer:** Yes, we offer a MIDI transcription option for PRO subscribers.
+This feature is especially useful for remixers, producers, or musicians who want a notation reference for their extracted stems.

 ## Conclusion

-While Spleeter played a pivotal role in the evolution of AI stem separation, it’s no longer the best choice for users seeking top-tier results.
-Freemusicdemixer, powered by Demucs, offers unmatched quality, broader stem support, and seamless usability.
+While Spleeter played a pivotal role in the evolution of AI stem separation, many professionals have begun seeking more advanced solutions for top-tier results.
+Music Demixer, powered by Demucs, offers unmatched quality, broader stem support, and seamless usability.

-Upgrade your stem separation experience today with Freemusicdemixer.
+Upgrade your stem separation experience today with Music Demixer.
 [Start for free](/) and when you're ready, [subscribe to our PRO plan](/pricing) for unlimited high-quality stems and MIDI transcription.